-Students re-enrolling in research degrees should lodge the enrolment form with the Cashier as soon as possible but no later than the end of the second week of Session 1.
-Completion of enrolment after this date will incur a penalty (see 16. below).
+Students re-enrolling in research degree courses should lodge the enrolment form with the Cashier as soon as possible but no later than the end of the second week of Session 1.
+Completion of enrolment after this date will incur a penalty (see section 16. below).